Bright Knight Icon

 • G

-SUMMARY: Cohen tells Nick and Schanke to participate in the precinct's annual charity project by baking cookies.
+Cohen tells Nick and Schanke to participate in the precinct's annual charity project by baking cookies.

-RECOMMENDATION: The food metaphor is both fundamental and fraught in FK.
+The food metaphor is both fundamental and fraught in FK.
 Blood is much trickier as food than as alcohol!
 "Traditions" sidles up to the issue, quietly folding serious considerations of Nick's alienation and excesses into a funny, snug, secular holiday yarn.
-In December of second season, spurred by Captain Cohen, Schanke scrambles for a family recipe, Nick learns to make rum balls, and Natalie bakes gingerbread people -- whom Nick "brings across" with frosting fangs, leaving Natalie to "cure" the gingerbread vampires so they can join the other cookies.
+In December of second season, spurred by Captain Cohen, Schanke scrambles for a family recipe, Nick learns to make rum balls, and Natalie bakes gingerbread people — whom Nick "brings across" with frosting fangs, leaving Natalie to "cure" the gingerbread vampires so they can join the other cookies.
 (Bonus: The story ends with the recipes.)

-CHARACTERS: Nick, Schanke, Cohen, Natalie
+Nick, Schanke, Cohen, Natalie

 June 2008